saulocantanhede/tfgreek2/docs/syntaxtrees.md

 This database has implemented two ways to display the syntaxtree.

-### Syntax view
+### Syntaxtree using the syntax-view

-When the display of all word group nodes is turned off, the remaining nodes shows a syntax tree with all the relevant details in an easy-to-understand manner.
-The nomenclature used in this view has been addopted to mimick the way the BHSA would label clauses and phrases.
+The default way of presenting a syntax tree in this datatase is to mimicks the BHSA.
+That includes the use of nodes like clauses and phrases.
+This version of the syntaxtree is called [`syntax-view`](syntax-view.md#start).
+By default, the command A.show() will provide syntaxtrees according to this viewtype, which basicly suppresses the display of all `wg` and `subphrase` nodes.
+The following image shows John 1:1 in this viewtype:

 <img src="features/images/John_1_1_syntax-view.png" width="550px">

-### Word-group view
+### Syntaxtree using the Word-group view
-When the display of word clauses, phrases and subphrases is switched off, the tree is presented as found in the XML source data.
-The main visual difference is that in the display of the N1904LFT by default the syntactic details were displayed for each word group node.
+The database also allows for the display of another type of syntax tree, based on the use of word groups instead of clauses and phrases.
+To switch to this [`wg-view`](wg-view.md#start) viewtype, use the command A.viewtype('wg').
+The resulting syntax tree display closely represents the data as found in the XML source files.
+The following image shows John 1:1 in this view type:

 <img src="features/images/John_1_1_wg-view.png" width="550px">